 JH: Yes.
-I was able to navigate out very well.
-I ended up going around just the campus, like taking our first self-tour, just looking around at the damage that could have been affected.
-There's a couple of points on that little self-tour where I couldn't go past the road because of a telephone pull down, or there's too much debris in the area.
+I was able to navigate out [fairly?] well.
+I ended up going around just the campus, like taking a first self-tour, just looking around at the damage that could have been affected.
+There were a couple of points on that little self-tour where I couldn't go past the road because of a telephone pole down, or there's too much debris in the area.
 So, I'd have to turn around completely on the campus roads.
-I was able to navigate through JSU fine once I hit Pelham Road, right after the McDonald's lot.
-Right after that, all the cars coming in and out were starting to settle, and I was able to was able to navigate to Anniston but the entire path of there from Pelham Road, most of it was closed down.
+I was able to navigate through Anniston fine once I hit Pelham Road, right after the McDonald's lot.
+Right after that, all the cars coming in and out were starting to settle, and I was able to was able to navigate to Anniston but the entire path up there from Pelham Road, most of it was closed down.
 Tons of roads were closed down.
-They weren't letting anyone in because of a state of emergency.
-They were only letting people out or letting people in that had to get in to check on their family members.
+They weren't letting people in that had to get in to check on their family members.
 There wasn't too much of a breakdown, besides my little self-exploration of seeing what was going on.
 A lot of people were closing down roads or closing down entire lots of just buildings in general, because of all the damage around.

-ER: As you're driving around, and you saw power pulls down, and you said it was not only at night dark, but was the power still out?
+ER: As you're driving around, and you saw power poles down, and you said it was not only at night dark, but was the power still out?